dendie-sanjaya/database-cluster/readme.md

 ## 9. Important: Cannot Change the Number of Shards
 If you need to change the number of primary shards (e.g., from 1 to 2 or vice-versa), you must use the Reindexing process.
 The most common and flexible step is to use Reindexing (creating a new index, then moving all the old data into the new index).

-## 10. API Examples for Adding, Editing, Viewing, Deleting, and Searching Data in data_product Index
+## 10. API for Adding, Editing, Viewing, Deleting, Searching

 ### 10.1 Add Data (Create Document)